top of page

 Dust Top to Bottom

-Wipe ceiling corners and lights with a microfiber cloth.
+• Wipe ceiling corners and lights with a microfiber cloth.

-Clean blinds, curtain rods, and windowsills.
+• Clean blinds, curtain poles, and windowsills.

-Finish with baseboards and door frames.
+• Finish with skirting boards and door frames.

 Deep Clean the Floors